Joint Living Trust Template, Free Download 2026

 An AB trust is an estate planning structure where a joint living trust splits into two sub-trusts upon the first spouse's death.
 The "A" trust is the survivor's trust, holding the surviving spouse's assets and remaining fully revocable.
 The "B" trust is the bypass trust (also called the credit shelter trust), holding the deceased spouse's assets up to the estate tax exemption amount.
 The bypass trust shelters those assets from estate tax at the surviving spouse's later death, potentially saving the family significant tax dollars.

-What is the estate tax exemption for 2026?
+What happens to the federal estate tax exemption in 2026?

 Should married couples have a joint trust or separate trusts?